-A: Well, this is not really a question or request, but most of the feedback I receive on my take on the movie begins like this.
-I'd just like to make clear that it should be possible to discuss the new movie in a civilized fashion.
+A: Well, this is not really a question or request, but most of the feedback I receive on my take on the Abramsverse begins like this.
+I'd just like to make clear that it should be possible to discuss the new movies in a civilized fashion.

-Q: I noticed that on <any page> you forgot to include a new reference from "Star Trek (2009)".
+Q: I noticed that on <any page> you forgot to include a reference from "Star Trek

-A: For the first four weeks after the movie premiere I have been working day and night to get at least some sections updated.
-Bear in mind that I don't have a staff and that I am doing everything in my spare time.
+A: Please bear in mind that I don't have a staff and that I am doing everything in my spare time.
 I haven't forgotten or disregarded anything, unless a page has recently been updated, and something from the movie is not yet included.
 Your suggestions are definitely welcome, but please have patience with me.

 Q: I am truly disappointed.
 Site 1, Site 2 and Site 3 have more recent

 A: Yes.
-Because Site 1 has a huge staff, Site 2 is a blog in which a new entry can be appended with one click and Site 3 is entirely dedicated to the new movie and part of the promotion campaign.
+Because Site 1 has a huge staff, Site 2 is a blog in which a new entry can be appended with one click and Site 3 is entirely dedicated to those movies and part of the promotion campaign.

-A: Read my review, rather than listening to hearsay.
-It was an exciting movie, a definite improvement over "Nemesis", but it failed to become a worthy prequel of Star Trek as we know it.
-I have numerous issues with the basic premise, with the plot logic, with the outcome, with the characterizations, with the many amendments to the technology and the set design, with general continuity and with visual effects.
-But my rating of 6 points clearly indicates that I don't hate it.
-I just feel it is a overstyled and hyped Trek that is not really my Trek any longer.
+A: Read my reviews, rather than listening to hearsay.
+Abrams made two exciting movies, but they failed to become a worthy part of the franchise as we know it.
+I have numerous issues with the basic premise, with the plot logic, with the outcome, with the characterizations, with the many amendments to the technology and the set design, with general continuity, with miscarried homages and with visual effects of the two movies.
+It is a overstyled and hyped reboot that is not really my Trek any longer.

-Q: So what are you going to make of "Star Trek (2009)"?
+Q: So what are you going to make of the Abramsverse?
 Is it fully canon?

 now you have it on par with the other Trek series.

-A: I have a huge problem putting up with the redefinition of basic technology, with the countless plot holes (that would make much more sense if the old Trek had never existed) and with the general look & feel of the new movie.
-Enterprise, on the contrary, was true Trek and an affectionate prequel (with some issues) from the very first episode, and that is why I integrated this series rather quickly.
+A: I have a huge problem putting up with the redefinition of basic technology, with the countless plot holes (that would make much more sense if the old Trek had never existed) and with the general look & feel of the new movies.
+Enterprise, in contrast, was true Trek and an affectionate prequel (with some issues) from the very first episode, and that is why I integrated this series rather quickly.

-Q: You keep moaning that the "Star Trek (2009)" universe replaces the Prime Universe.
+Q: You keep moaning that the Abramsverse replaces the Prime Universe.
 But Roberto Orci made it clear that

 the old continuity (including the planet Vulcan) still exists.
 No need to worry!